nuvla/documentation/docs/nuvla/workflows/workflow-registration.md

 **2a.
 Manual activation**

 After registering a new NuvlaBox in Nuvla, the unique identifier of the newly created NuvlaBox (UUID) is embedded in the main compose file bundled and delivered to the user.
 This allows a single unauthenticated action to be performed, to activate the NuvlaBox.
 A unique identification token is created by Nuvla and returned to the NuvlaBox.
-From this point on, all communication between the NuvlaBox and Nuvla is authenticated.
-The NuvlaBox then provides Nuvla with configuration information, such as Docker Swarm parameters.
+From this point on, all communication between the NuvlaBox and Nuvla is authenticated and encrypted (TLS).
+The NuvlaBox then provides Nuvla with configuration information, such as the Docker REST API parameters.

 **2b.
 Automated activation**